carpasse/poc-conventional-changelog/README.md

 ---

-refactor(profile): Remove redundant code
+refactor(profile): remove redundant code

 This commit removes redundant code in the user profile section, improving the performance and readability of the codebase.

 ---

-test(auth): Add unit tests for login function
+test(auth): add unit tests for login function

 This commit adds unit tests for the login function to ensure that it works as expected and to catch any future regressions.